barbabjetolov-zz/endocode-test/README.md

 # endocode-test

+This repo contains:
-This repo contains a small application, `http-service`, written in Golang that serves few HTTP endpoints, and the scripts (jenkinsfile + helm chart + terraform plan) needed to automate its deployment in an existing kubernetes cluster.
-Plus, it contains helm charts to deploy an EKF + metricbeat stack to monitor metrics and logs.
+* `http-service`, a small application written in Golang that serves few HTTP endpoints
+* scripts (jenkinsfile + helm chart + terraform) to automate the deployment of the application in an existing kubernetes cluster
+* helm charts to deploy and EKF + metricbeat stack for logging and monitoring

 # http-service